-We are living in an era where enhanced technology is helping medical bills get lower and medical treatments become more advanced.
-Here's how:
+We are living in an era where medical technology and healthcare technology are helping to lower medical bills and advance medical treatments.

 Heart attacks are terrible and can kill you, but assisted cardiology methods today are saving lives across the world.
-This is just one example of technological advancement, but there are quite a few different changes which you may even be surprised by.
+This is just one example of medical technological advancement, but there are quite a few different changes that you may even be surprised by.

 Let’s start with IoT.
 The Internet of Things is creating a network wherein common devices are connected continuously to the internet.
-This provides several advantages.
+This provides several advantages, especially for healthcare providers.
 One, information is uploaded regarding network and device operations such that optimization can occur.
 Hospitals can additionally monitor patients directly and proactively.

-The second thing that happens is a sort of “floated” cloud—a cloud on the cloud, if you will.
+The second thing that happens is a sort of “floated” cloud—a cloud on the cloud if you will.
 Cloud computing is a network of servers that function together as a whole.
-Edge computing outsources processing to individual IoT devices, so they function similar to how the cloud does.
+Edge computing outsources processing to individual IoT devices, so they function similarly to how the cloud does.
 Here’s the thing: IoT has many more devices than the cloud.
 It can potentially be more effective.

-Between cloud computing and the internet of things, information can continuously gather identifying trends that are negative, and curtailing them.
+Between cloud computing and the internet of things, valuable healthcare information can continuously gather identifying trends that are negative and curtailing them.
 Outbreaks can be caught and treated earlier.
-Pandemics can be contained with greater speed.
+Pandemics can be contained at greater speed.
 Additionally, lifestyle choices resulting in extended lifespans can be found and studied almost collaterally.

-Something else that’s characterizing the medical industry today is innovations which reduce operational expenses over time, allowing for expanded outreach, development, and innovation.
+Something else that’s characterizing the changing medical industry today is innovations that reduce operational expenses over time, allowing for expanded outreach, development, and innovation.

 A substantial cost-reducer in terms of research comes from automated mouse ear tags; according to RapIDLab.com, these tags: “Are the newest, most humane miniature automated mouse ear tags available…[these are] the most cost-effective automated lab animal identification on the market.”